wp-plugins/disqus-conditional-load/readme.txt

 Yes.
 It will stop auto loading of Disqus scripts.
 So your page will be loaded more quickly.

+= How can I load Disqus using Disqus Conditional Load?=

+You have 2 option.
+On click or on scroll.
 == Changelog ==

 = 1.0 =